vkonst/blockcypher-ts/README.md

-# Chain-services #
+# BlockCypher-Ts #

-A suit of micro-services for verification, creation, monitoring of crypto ccy addresses, transactions, etc..
-Based on AMQP messaging and Json-RPC 2.0 protocols.
+A REST API and Websocket client for the BlockCypher Web services written in Typescript with minimal external dependencies.

 ### API
 Refer to doc/api.md (not yet ready)